-We will be meeting at 5:30 p.m. on Wednesday, February 2, 2022.
+We will be meeting at 5:30 p.m. on Wednesday, March 2, 2022.
 This will be an in-person attendance located at the city offices.
-I will not be in attendance for the meeting, but Connie and Robert shall be.
+We missed our last meeting due to weather, so we will have the same agenda, with one more addition, for our March meeting.

 Concerning the Genesee Valley Trail, we will be bidding this winter or early spring.
-I do not know the month yet, but it is expected to range between March and May.
+I do not know the month yet, but it is expected to range between April and May.
 Otterburn is in motion, but we are awaiting a submission for a grant of ARPA funds for the pavilion.
-The park board considered this in January.
-If awarded, we will have funds to increase the scope of work to include bathrooms, electrical, and architectural features to complement the historic Otterburn rail depot (thanks to Mr. Henry for the idea).
+This seems unlikely, so I think we should be prepared to scope out this pavilion as planned sometime this summer.

-In other news, gates should be installed at Elms Park before we meet.
-But we have been told this before by the contractor.
+We keep hearing that the gates should be installed at Elms Park before we meet.
+We will see.
+They are coming eventually.
 We will also be bidding woodchips for a spring installation.
 Concerning our agenda business, the chairperson is looking to test the waters on the potential to rename Bi-Centennial Park, possibility through the solicitation of public input.

-Lastly, the council has approved a plan update as performed by Rowe Professional Services.
+The council has approved a plan update as performed by Rowe Professional Services.
 I am including their scope of work.
 This is something we have the entire calendar year to perform, so I think it would be best if we tackle this during the warmer months, when we can more readily explore our parks and get higher involvement.